Be a berserk for a day.

-Published in the 2013 January-March issue of Iceland Review – IR 01.13.
-By Deb Smith.
-Photos by Páll Stefánsson.
+Published in the 2013 October-December issue of Iceland Review – IR 05.13.
+By Páll Stefánsson.
+Photos by Geir Ólafsson.

-You can read the remainder of the article in the 2013 January-March issue of Iceland Review – IR 01.13.
-Five times a year the print edition of Iceland Review & Atlantica brings you a wealth of articles on all aspects of life in Iceland including Páll Stefánsson's latest images of the country’s majestic landscape.
-Click here to subscribe and here to browse through a selection of pages from the current issue.
+You can read the remainder of this article and view the accompanying photographs in the October-December issue of Iceland Review – IR 05.13.
+Five times a year the print edition of Iceland Review & Atlantica brings you a wealth of articles on all aspects of life in Iceland including Páll Stefánsson’s latest images of the country’s majestic landscape.
+Click here to subscribe and here to view a selection of pages from the current issue.